LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2023-12-28-google-system-design.md

 6. This request falls back to a number of caching proxies all the way back to the deployment backend in the source colo.
 7. The JSON containing the deployment information is returned to the deployment controller.
 8. Based on the information provided, the deployment controller determines if its a target for this deployment, and if so, deploys the new version in the way specified in the JSON.

+### Clement's Solution

+#### Build
+I won't go into detail his exact solution as you can find it in the video.
+In Clement's solution, his build system consists of a pool of workers that are all working off a build queue, where the queue is populated by certain triggers in our company's various repositories (such as a merge to master).
+He decides that the workers should dequeue by directly accessing the database, which is an anti-pattern as we are spreading the coupling between the SQL schema and the workers over some arbitrary number of works, instead of limiting it to just one or two dispatchers (as in my solution).

+#### Distribution

+His distribution mechanism relies on replicating the GCS buckets to multiple regions, which means that we now need to keep track of the status of the replication.
+Only after the replication succeeds can we deploy the artifact.
+This is a fairly complex solution because it relies on some blackbox replication system (which has unknown reliability/latency guarantees), and some external replication monitoring service.
+In my solution, my distribution mechanism relies on a single source of truth bucket and a series of tiered caching proxies.
+When we notify the servers that a new artifact is ready, they can _immediately_ send a request to download these new artifacts.
+The caching proxies will initially miss back to the source of truth.
+After the initial miss, subsequent requests in a remote colo for the artifact will hit the proxy's internal cache, which will dramatically speed up the download.

+He also notes that it's unreasonable for all machines in a region to download directly from the GCS bucket, as that would introduce a ton of network overhead (and cost on the cloud side).
+He proposes that the machines in a region can participate in a P2P protocol so that they can share the artifacts amongst themselves.
+While this might work, it's an even greater source of complexity that can be operationally more difficult to manage.
+My solution of using a pool of caching proxies in each region is fairly simple and can be scaled horizontally quite well.

+It's possible, however, that we could use _both_ the reverse caching proxy solution and a P2P solution down the line.
+For example, a server could first check if the file is available in the P2P network.
+If it's not, ask the caching proxy for the file (or, the caching proxy could be part of the P2P network!
+Interesting thought).
+This would give us some amount of redundancy because if the caching proxy pool goes down for whatever reason, the file is likely still available in the P2P network, which would allow the deployment to continue.
+This would help with the reliability aspect of our system.